coderarjob/meghaos-x86/docs/notes/paging.md

 [11:0 ] : 0

 ------------------------------------------------------------------------------

+## Notes: Why not preallocate the whole 256 MB?
+categories: note, x86
 _17th Oct 2021_

-# Notes: Why not preallocate the whole 256 MB?

 If I preallocate the whole of physical memory, then will that not eliminate the need for a physical page allocator.